 Your plan should include:

-- A map that shows the location of water shut off valves, as well as instructions on how to turn them on and off
+- A map that shows the location of water shut off valves, and instructions on how to turn them on and off

 - Instructions regarding sprinkler systems